Classical Monte Carlo Simulations

 pyalps.evaluateSpinMC(pyalps.getResultFiles(prefix='parm7a'))

-#load the susceptibility and collect it as function of temperature T
+# load the magnetization as a function of temperature

 plt.figure()